erooster-mail/erooster/README.md

 - Support for POP3
 - Support for Exchange

+## Error Reporting

+Erosster by default does not auto report an panics or errors.
+It provides however a github reporting link on panics.

+Additionally it is able to let ou auto report to a sentry.
+Due to how sentry works this is not public.
+It is disabled b default due to gdpr rules.

+To enable sentry please set `sentry: true` in yout config file.

 ## Comparisons

 As I made a reddit post some comparisons were made in the commands.